-Wat Pho – Reclining Buddha Temple in Bangkok
+Wat Pho: Reclining Buddha Temple in Bangkok

 On a visit to Wat Pho in Bangkok, you will enjoy unbelievably beautiful highlights.
 In addition to the well-known main attraction, the resting Buddha, many more amazing things are waiting for you.
-About 100 chedis, beautiful belfries, a small museum, the massage pavilion, mystical stone statues and countless golden Buddha statues are just a few of the other interesting attractions of this famous temple complex.
+About 100 chedis, wonderful belfries, a small museum, the massage pavilion, mystical stone statues and countless golden Buddha statues are just a few of the other interesting attractions of this famous temple complex.

 Stupas & Chedis

 Across the entire temple area, you can see various beautiful stupas and chedis.
-The 5 chedi Phra Maha Chedi Si Rajakarn are with a height of 42 meters the largest ones.
+The 5 chedi Phra Maha Chedi Si Rajakarn are with a height of 42 meters, the largest ones.
 Beautifully decorated with different colored Chinese mosaics, they are one of the main attractions in Wat Pho.
 But also the 71 smaller 5 meter high stupas (Phra Chedi Rai) are remarkable.
 They contain the ashes of the royal family and are located around the monastery and temple buildings.

-The Buddha statues
+The Buddha Statues

 Also, amazingly picturesque Buddha statues are located at Wat Pho.
 Very interesting is the Phra Buddha Lokanat, a standing Buddha in original Sukhothai style.
-But also the 150 statues inside the monastery and the 244 buddha statues on the outside are beautiful and offer magnificent photo opportunities.
+But also the 150 statues inside the monastery and the 244 Buddha statues on the outside are beautiful and offer magnificent photo opportunities.
 Another attraction is the Phra Buddha Chinnasri statue, which was brought by King Rama I from the city of Lopburi.

-Phra Ubosot – Main Temple of Wat Pho
+Main Temple of Wat Pho (Phra Ubosot)

-The main temple of Wat Pho is not, as many believe the Viharn of the reclining Buddha, but it is the Phra Ubosot.
+The main temple of Wat Pho is not, as many believe, the Viharn of the reclining Buddha, but it is the Phra Ubosot.
 This building is the holiest site in the temple complex and the place where the monks perform their most important ceremonies.
 Inside the Phra Ubosot you can see a beautiful seated Buddha statue, the Phra Buddha Theva Patimakorn, perched on a three-tiered golden pedestal decorated with crystals.
-With a little luck you can watch the monks praying there.
+With a little luck, you can watch the monks praying there.

-The Reclining Buddha
+The Reclining Buddha in Bangkok

-The main attraction and best thing to see of Wat Pho is the Reclining Buddha, the Phra Buddha Saiyas.
-Visitors are thrilled by this approximately 46 meters long and 15 meters high golden Buddha statue.
-The Reclining Buddha is the largest sleeping buddha Bangkok and the 3rd largest in Thailand.
-The recumbent position symbolizes the entry of the Buddha into Nirvana – the end of all rebirths.
+The main attraction and best thing to see at Wat Pho is the Reclining Buddha, the Phra Buddha Saiyas.
+Visitors are thrilled by this approximately 46 meters long and 15 meters high golden sleeping Buddha statue.
+The Reclining Buddha is the largest sleeping Buddha in Bangkok and the 3rd largest in Thailand.
+The recumbent position symbolizes the entry of the Buddha into Nirvana, the end of all rebirths.
 The Buddha consists of bricks, which were covered with plaster and then painted in gold.

 Another highlight in Wat Pho are the professional temple massages.
 Right in the temple area there is an excellent medical and massage school, which is even considered to be the cradle of traditional Thai massage.
 Perfect if you want to have a massage during a long sightseeing trip through Bangkok.

-How to get there
+How to get to Wat Pho

-Of course, you can also reach the temple by taxi, but for a cheap price make sure the taximeter is switched on.
+Of course, you can also reach the temple by taxi, but for a cheap price, make sure the taximeter is switched on.
 The temple is not yet connected to MRT or BTS.

 Opening Hours & Entrance Fee

 Wat Pho is open daily from 08:00 am to 6:30 pm.
 The best time for visiting is either in the morning or just before the temple closes.

 Another great option is to visit this temple as a part of a guided tour.
 Such temple tours are really popular in Bangkok and a great way to see a lot in one day and to learn so much about the interesting facts.
 Here are the best tours in town:

-Find the best Accommodation and Hotel in Bangkok:
+Find the best accommodation in Bangkok: